praneethsonu/AWS-Projects/AWS EC2/README.md

-# Create And Host A WordPress Website On AWS EC2
+# Host A WordPress Website On AWS EC2
 # Architecture Diagram

 ![Create and Host a Wordpress Website on AWS EC2 with your own domain name](https://github.com/praneethsonu/AWS-Projects/assets/166925251/cacc261f-8b51-4b59-a20b-b9db9438557f)